scoheb/release-service-catalog/tasks/managed/check-data-keys/README.md

 | subdirectory            | Subdirectory inside the workspace to be used                                                                               | Yes      | ""                                                                                                               |
 | dataDir                 | The location where data will be stored                                                                                     | Yes      | $(workspaces.data.path)                                                                                          |

+## Changes in 2.0.0
+* This task now supports Trusted artifacts

 ## Changes in 1.0.2
 * Strip the `.git/` suffix from the `schema` value if present.
 Some `taskGitUrl`s add this suffix which results in invalid schema files being passed